RageCage64/markdown-cv/index.md

 **D2L - Software Developer**
 - Delivered custom features for clients on the Brightspace platform
 - Used C# .NET (Core and Framework) on the back end, LitElement web component on the front end
-- Used managed services including AWS Lambdas (Node.js), DynamoDB, Terraform, CloudFormation
+- Used AWS managed services including Lambda, DynamoDB, CloudFormation, and deployment with Terraform
 - Member of Open Source Advisory group, helped the company with open source processes and direction
 - Conducted co-op and full-time interviews